Azure/autorest.azure-functions-java/readme.md

-# Azyre Functions Java Autorest plugin.
+# Azure Functions' AutoRest plugin for Java.
 This is the AutoRest Java generator for Azure Functions.
 It's built on AutoRest v3, written in Java, and supports OpenAPI3.
 It generates Azure Functions apps.

 ## Prerequisites